Submission Guidelines

 Submission Limit: 6

 Any artwork (digital or otherwise) will be looked at.
-Same with photography, we would love to look at everything you have, but we just can’t afford to have more than six per student.
+As with photography, we would love to look at everything you have, but we just can’t afford to review more than six per student.

 Miscellaneous